PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 From my local machine I can `ssh perseus` which says to use the proxyjump server called tigressgateway.
 It first goes to tigressgateway, Duo authenticates, then hops to perseus.
 In the process it sets up some port forwarding for the given ports in case you require VNC access or other processes to tunnel through.

-You should be able to `scp localfile bill@perseus.princeton.edu` without incurring extra Duo authentications since the connection is established and multiplexed.
+You should be able to `scp localfile aturing@perseus.princeton.edu` without incurring extra Duo authentications since the connection is established and multiplexed.

 Below is a sample file of `.ssh/config` (**replace aturing with your NetID**):